can fidelity go bankrupt

 FDIC

-Many Fidelity accounts use the cash sweep program, including Fidelity Cash Management, various retirement accounts, and the Fidelity Health Savings Account.
+Many accounts at Fidelity can use the FDIC-Insured Deposit Sweep Program as an eligible core position option, including the Fidelity Cash Management Account, certain eligible retirement accounts, and the Fidelity Health Savings Account.

 Separation of Assets